Specialism

 Architect in a blue shirt and beige trousers reviewing printed construction drawings on a large wooden table in the middle of the construction site whilst construction project monitoring

 If you talk to homeowners or developers who have submitted a planning application, or the planning consultants or architects who have put in an application on their behalf, you’re likely to get the sense that the whole English planning system has ground to a halt.
 While things aren’t quite that bad, there is certainly a problem.
-It’s one that central government is aware of, which is why they made some legislative changes that will see planning application fees increase by 25% for minor projects and 35% for major projects from December 6th 2023.
+It’s one that central government is aware of, which is why it has recently made some substantial legislative changes, including an increase in planning application fees from 1 April 2025.

 In this article, we are going to explain the reasons for the delays, why the official statistics don’t provide an accurate sense of what is going on, and how to put yourself in a position to stop your application from taking longer than necessary.